Your Vizamyl Journey Begins Here

 What is the most important information you should know about Vizamyl?

-Reactions such as flushing and shortness of breath have been seen within minutes following administration of Vizamyl.
+• Reactions such as flushing and shortness of breath have been seen within minutes following administration of Vizamyl.
+Postmarketing experience included anaphylactic reactions.

-Radiation Risk: Vizamyl contributes to your long-term cumulative radiation exposure and cancer risk.
-Please be well hydrated and urinate regularly for the 24 hours after your test.
+• Radiation Risk: Vizamyl contributes to your long-term cumulative radiation exposure.
+Long-term cumulative radiation exposure is associated with an increased risk of cancer.
+Please be well hydrated and urinate regularly after your test.

 The most common side effects of Vizamyl include: